LLB | City University of Hong Kong (Dean’s List)

-I valued the fact that partners are willing to invest the time and effort to engage in in-depth discussions and interactions with trainees.
-The topics are not limited to legal issues encountered in a file but include commercial considerations, tactical considerations in handling third parties, the firm’s business operations and other matters.
+I valued the fact that partners were willing to invest the time and effort to engage in in-depth discussions and interactions with me as a trainee.
+The topics were not limited to legal issues encountered in a file but included commercial considerations, tactical considerations in handling third parties, the firm’s business operations and other matters.

 For client work, as a trainee, I did not simply submit work product and receive brief written comments.
 I was expected to conduct a comprehensive analysis, to share my proposed approach with partners and to participate in the decision making process to finalize the approach for clients.
-By observation, we can contrast our thinking with their perspectives, thereby understanding in what ways we can improve.
+By observation, we were expected to contrast our thinking with their perspectives, thereby understanding in what ways we could improve.

-These day-to-day discussion and brainstorming exercises mean that our training goes beyond purely acquiring knowledge and work experience by completing tasks in accordance with instructions to sharpening our mind and judgment so we can devise a plan to resolve problems independently.
+These day-to-day discussion and brainstorming exercises meant that our training went beyond purely acquiring knowledge and work experience by completing tasks in accordance with instructions to sharpening our mind and judgment so we could devise a plan to resolve problems independently.

 Culture and People

-Our partners and associates are open-minded and sharing persons and welcome questions and feedback from us as junior lawyers.
-Even if it is not directly related to an active client matter, they will be happy to share their knowledge and insights for our learning and betterment.
+Our partners and associates are open-minded and sharing persons who welcome questions and feedback from junior lawyers.
+Even if it is not directly related to an active client matter, they are happy to share their knowledge and insights for our learning and betterment.

 I have enjoyed working with other lawyers at this firm as a team and I have found no company politics.
-With the support and close mentorship of the partners and associates, we are therefore able to handle intellectually demanding work and attain our full potential.
+With the support and close mentorship of the partners and associates, as trainees, we were therefore able to handle intellectually demanding work and attain our full potential.